Scripture Treasury

 Hebrews insists that Christ's Blood purifies conscience from dead works to serve the living God.
 Catholic life is therefore not moral cosmetics.
 It is interior purification ordered to obedient service.

-For the old covenant principle behind this line, see Leviticus 17:11: The Life Is in the Blood, Atonement, and the Church's Reverence for Redemption.
+For the scriptural anchors beneath this chapter, see Leviticus 17:11: The Life Is in the Blood, Atonement, and the Church's Reverence for Redemption.

 Where sin is minimized, conscience hardens.
-Where conscience hardens, sacramental life becomes decorative.
+Where conscience hardens, sacramental life becomes outward and empty to the sinner.

 Priesthood That Cannot Be Self-Constructed